 Medical assessment of patients with mental symptoms seeks to identify 3 things:

-Numerous physical disorders cause symptoms mimicking specific mental disorders (see see Selected Mental Symptoms Due to Physical Disorders).
+Numerous physical disorders cause symptoms mimicking specific mental disorders (see Table 2: Selected Mental Symptoms Due to Physical Disorders).
 Other physical disorders may not mimic specific mental syndromes but instead change mood and energy.

 Many drugs cause mental symptoms; the most common classes of drug causes are